 Having spent a lot of time here, we feel that all the Amalfi Coast towns offer something for everyone.
 The ones often recommended as “the best” are the largest, most touristy ones.
 Moreover, it seems that many of those making these recommendations have not seen the rest of the towns.
 You can’t proclaim that Positano is your favourite because it’s the only one you’ve visited.

 You can spend a day or a week on the Amalfi Coast.
 It’s a beautiful area with breathtaking views of the sea, the mountains and the towns.
-If you have the means, spending a few days here will give you an opportunity to explore all the towns, beaches and trails.
+If you have the means, spending a few days here will allow you to explore all the towns, beaches and trails.
 You will experience it very differently than if you only spend a day or two hopping between the most touristy places.

 Whatever you decided and where you decide to stay is up to you.
 We wanted to show you all the Amalfi Coast towns and introduce you to those that aren’t always on the radar of visitors.
 Let us know about your trip to the Amalfi Coast!